solliancenet/microsoft-data-engineering-ilt-deploy/setup/17/lab-01-deploy.md

 # Deploy resources for Lab 01

+## Lab VM

+> Power BI Desktop can be installed on the [lab VM](../../README.md#lab-vm-for-students) for this course.

+Install [Power BI Desktop](https://www.microsoft.com/download/details.aspx?id=58494) on your lab computer or VM.

 ## Deploy services for the lab

 Click the `Deploy to Azure` button below to start the deployment process.